How to avoid red eye in iphone camera

 In some cases, red eye can be so severe that it renders the entire photo unusable, forcing the photographer to either delete the image or spend time and effort trying to correct the red eye in post-processing.
 This can be frustrating and time-consuming, especially if red eye occurs frequently in a series of photos.

-See also How to place an iphone 6 front camera
+See also How to make a camera stand for iphone

 Overall, red eye can have a negative impact on the quality, aesthetics, and message of a photo, making it important for photographers to take steps to prevent red eye from occurring in the first place.